alimness/sabbath-school-resources/src/en/devo/dh-reading-plan-01/part-03/day-174/day-174-1-egw.md

 ---
-title: EGW Reading
+title: The Last Words of Joshua PP 521-524
-subtitle: The Last Words of Joshua PP 521-524
+subtitle: EGW Reading
 ---

-Chapter 49—The Last Words of Joshua
+### Chapter 49—The Last Words of Joshua

 This chapter is based on Joshua 23 and 24.